shivansh2602/netflix-sql-data-analysis/README.md

 Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

 ##📊 Key Insights

-###  Content Distribution
+ Content Distribution:
   Movies dominate Netflix’s catalog, significantly outnumbering TV Shows.
   This indicates Netflix prioritizes movie acquisitions and productions for rapid content scaling.

-###  Rating Analysis
+ Rating Analysis:
   TV-MA is the most frequent rating across the platform.
   This suggests a strong focus on mature audiences.
   Family-friendly content (like G or PG) represents a smaller portion of the catalog.

-###  Geographic Contribution
+ Geographic Contribution:
   The United States contributes the highest volume of content.
   India ranks among the top content-producing countries.
   Regional content production reflects Netflix’s localization strategy.

-###  Growth Trend Analysis
+ Growth Trend Analysis:
   A sharp increase in content additions is visible after 2016.
   This aligns with Netflix’s global expansion strategy.
   Indian content production has shown steady growth year over year.

-###  Genre Dominance
+ Genre Dominance:
   Drama and International Movies appear among the most common categories.
   Multi-genre tagging increases discoverability and content reach.

-###  Content Classification (Keyword-Based)
+ Content Classification (Keyword-Based)
   Using conditional logic in SQL:
   Content containing keywords like “kill” or “violence” was categorized as “Intense” Remaining content was categorized as “General”

 This demonstrates: